Effective Communication Strategies for Contract Managers

 Align Activities and Strategies

 A contract manager that is heavily involved in a company’s planning and execution of its strategy will have the knowledge needed to think about the company’s risk concerns and identify avenues for growth.
-In addition, the contract management process must be factored into quality assessments and project management carried out by other departments to ensure congruency with systems and procedures.
+In addition, the contract management process must be factored into quality assessments and project management carried out by other departments to ensure congruency with systems (such as CLM software) and procedures.
 Ultimately, the contract manager’s role and the contract management process must be aligned with the activities and strategies of every component of the business to optimize operations and outcomes.